gmathur2k/Data-Science-3-Getting-and-Cleaning-Data-Course-Project/README.md

 ### Project Objective
 The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.

 The goal is to prepare tidy data that can be used for later analysis.
-This project has following deliverables:
+This project has following <b>deliverables</b>:

 1 README.md (this file) - briefly describes about the contents of the github project repository and how the scripts work together.